Taipei

 The Friedrich Naumann Foundation for Freedom (FNF) promotes democracy, human rights, economic freedom, and curbing climate change.
-In Taiwan, the Global Innovation Hub of the Friedrich Naumann Foundation for Freedom was established in 2021.
-The Hub focuses on “digital transformation” and “innovation for democracy”, the hub aims to support the Friedrich Naumann Foundation on its way to becoming a creative innovation platform for liberalism.
-The Global Innovation Hub works with The Open Culture Foundation (OCF) and other like-minded partners.
-Should you have questions or suggestions about our work, please contact us.
-You can also meet our team here.
+In Taiwan, the FNF Global Innovation Hub was established in 2021.
+The Hub focuses on “digital transformation” and “innovation for democracy”, aiming to support the Friedrich Naumann Foundation on its way to becoming a creative innovation platform for liberalism.
+The Global Innovation Hub works with The Open Culture Foundation (OCF), Taiwan Youth Association for Democracy (TYAD), People Powered and other like-minded partners.

 News